Farmingdale and Squan Village Railroad

-Brief Connection to NY & Long Branch RR
+Brief connection to New York and Long Branch Railroad

 In 1875, S. Leonard Thurlow owned all of Sea Girt and occupied the Mansion House of the late commodore Richard Stockton.
 Thurlow was eager to have the railroad, which had been built from Farmingdale to Manasquan (Squan Village), extended to Long Branch. (original account difficult to read - under study).

 Two maps from 1873 show what we are calling the Sea Girt branch of the PRR by the name of the Freehold & Farmingdale Railroad.
 This route heads east across Broad Street and curves north to what was then the Central Railroad of New Jersey.
 What is interesting is that there is no "junction" or "SG" interlocking at this time; the CNJ did not yet continue south of the curve connecting to the Freehold & Farmingdale.
 The remainder of the CNJ past Main Street Manasquan south through Brielle, Point Pleasant and Bay Head was not yet constructed in 1873.

 A more detailed 1878 map still only shows the CNJ curving to the west to connect to the F&F; still no junction or track to the south.
 The map shows the CNJ as single track to Broad Street.
 Just west of Broad Street, there is a passing siding that extends to just past North Main Street and the station is located about midway along the double-tracked section.
 Interestingly enough, the Sea Girt branch is now labeled the Farmingdale and Squan RR on this map.
 There is also a very short siding to a small "Engine House" located off of the curve near Pearce Avenue.
 This would be near where the #2 Firehouse is today.